rmrsk/EBGeometry/Docs/Sphinx/source/ImplemCSG.rst

       T signedDistance(const Vec3T<T>& a_point) const noexcept = 0;
    }

+Note that ``T`` is a floating point precision, which is supported because DCEL meshes can take up quite a bit of computer memory.
-Definitions are found in:
+These declarations are found in

 * :file:`Source/EBGeometry_ImplicitFunction.hpp` for implicit functions.
 * :file:`Source/EBGeometry_SignedDistanceFunction.hpp` for signed distance field.

+Various useful implementations of implicit functions and distance fields are found in:

 * :file:`Source/EBGeometry_AnalyticDistanceFields.hpp` for various pre-defined analytic distance fields.
 * :file:`Source/EBGeometry_MeshDistanceFields.hpp` for various distance field representations for DCEL meshes.